Chiappa Triple Crown

-The Chiappa Triple Crown or Mammut is a family of Turkish-made triple-barrel, break-action shotguns, chambered in 12-gauge, 20-gauge, 28-gauge, and .410 bore.
+The CharlesDaly Triple Barrel or Mammut is a family of Turkish-made triple-barrel, break-action shotguns, chambered in 12-gauge, 20-gauge, 28-gauge, and .410 bore.
 The barrels have a triangular arrangement with one on top and two below.
 This gives the shotgun a single-barrel sight picture.
-Manufactured by Akkar and marketed by the company as the Mammut, they are more widely known as the Triple Crown and Triple Threat when branded by Chiappa.
+Manufactured by Akkar and marketed by the company as the Mammut, they are more widely known as the Triple Crown and Triple Threat when branded as CharlesDaly for the American market and imported by Chiappa Firearm USA Ltd.

 Triple Crown

 The Triple Crown shotguns are triple-barrel, break-action shotguns, chambered in 12-, 20-, 28-gauge, and .410 bore.
 The 12-, 20-gauge, and .410 bore models will accept 3-inch magnum shells and the 28-gauge model will accept 2-3/4-inch shells.
 The 12-gauge model has 28-inch barrels, while all of the other models have 26-inch barrels.
 The barrels have a triangular arrangement with one on top and two below.
 This gives the Triple Crown a single-barrel sight picture.
 The barrels accept standard Rem-Choke style choke tubes and it comes with 5 choke tubes ranging from Improved Cylinder to Full Choke.
 It uses a single trigger and has a manual safety on the tang behind the action lever.
 The Triple Crown may be disassembled for ease of storage.